-The symptoms of eczema which is also called atopic dermatitis are intense itching and a dry red scaly rash.
+The symptoms of eczema, also called atopic dermatitis, are intense itching and a dry, red, scaly rash.
 Eczema may lead to blisters and oozing lesions.
-The skin becomes dry and itchy for a number of reasons which leave the skin without protection, making it easy for bacteria and viruses to penetrate.
+Dry, itchy skin, caused by many factors, leaves it without protection and makes it easy for bacteria and viruses to penetrate.

-Eczema generally has periods where it flares ups and then there can be times when there are no symptoms at all.
+Eczema generally has periods of flare-up and times when there are no symptoms at all.
 Although it can sometimes look unpleasant, eczema is not contagious.

-Eczema often occurs where there is a familial tendency to any of these conditions and people often have a personal or family history of other allergic conditions like asthma or hay fever.
-Although it can occur at any age it is most common in infants, completely clearing in half the cases by 18 months of age.
+Eczema often runs in families, and sufferers often also have a personal or family history of other allergic conditions like asthma or hay fever.
+Although it can occur at any age, it’s most common in infants, completely clearing in half of all cases by 18 months of age.

 - Dry, extremely itchy skin